SkinnyDevi/MU-VR-Experience/README.md

 	- A cinema room where the users watch the short films

 2. Start from the base and build up with the backend.
 * The backend was the first to be implemented so that when the frontend started development, it could all be tested correctly without speculations.
-The process in which the backend would be develop was the following:
+The process in which the backend would be developed was the following:
 	1. Develop user model and controller with authentication
 	2. Develop short film model and controller
 	3. Develop rating model and controllers
-3. The frontend was to be developed later, and it would be developed in the following order:
+3. The frontend was to be developed at a later stage, and it would be developed in the following order:
 	1. Main hub / reception first where a user would register
 	2. The billboard room where a user would choose what short film to watch
 	3. The main cinema room to watch the short films